 Each Resource possesses a unique Resource Calendar, which is comprised of a Base Calendar with specific modifications/exceptions.
 For example, the Base Calendar for all resources in a particular country may include standard weekends and holidays for that country.
 These are inherited by the Resource Calendar, while exceptions may be applied for specific Resource vacations.
 By default, the Base Calendar is the Project Calendar at the time the resource is created.
 An alternate Base Calendar can be assigned afterward.
 The Resource Calendar has the same name as the Resource.

 When one or more resources are assigned to a task, the task is scheduled according to a) predecessor and successor logic, including lags; and b) the available working times in the Resource Calendars.
 The task’s early start date occurs when all logic constraints have been satisfied and at least one assigned resource has available work-time.
-The task’s early finish date occurs when the last resource assignment is completed.
+The task’s early finish date occurs when the last resource assignment is completed – AND for Fixed-duration tasks with positive duration, the specified duration has been expended.
 For tasks that are not of type “Fixed Duration,” the Duration is the sum of all the intervals (from start to finish) during which at least one resource is working.
 Thus, a task with multiple resources (each with a unique calendar) may have a Duration and Start/Finish dates that do not directly correspond to ANY single defined Calendar.
 For Fixed-Duration tasks, the Duration is the difference between the early start and early finish as computed using the Project Calendar.
 Thus, a Fixed-Duration task with 12-hours of work by a night-shift resource can have a Duration of Zero, based on the Project’s Standard calendar.
+Moreover, a Fixed-Duration task with a specified duration of 2 days and 16 hours of work by a weekend-working resource may start on Saturday (when the resource is available) and not be completed until Tuesday evening, when its specified duration has been expended according to the project calendar.
 During the backward pass, Late dates are established similarly, based on (resource) working-time calendars.

 Relationship lags are computed using the Project Calendar.